 The computer keyboard is the core input device on most modern computer systems.
 People use it for all writing purposes on the computer, from writing documents and emails to chatting with friends in chat rooms and updating the status at popular social networking sites such as Facebook or Twitter.
-Oh, and some use it to blog, too.
+Oh, and some use it to blog or game, too.

 Some say, the typing speed increases naturally with use.
 While that may be correct to some extent, it is often the case that users hit a wall eventually.
 From that moment on, they cannot improve their typing speed by simply typing, they need professional typing tools to improve it further.

 The two most common tools found are typing games and typing tests.
 This guide concentrates on free online typing tools that everyone can use to improve the typing speed.

 Keybr supports seven languages and differentkeyboard layouts depending on the language selected.
 It displays text on the screen that the typing student needs to type on the keyboard.
 Available text options are random (gibberish text), Robert Scott's Jabberwocky or text from a website or blog that the user can select individually.